Your home is a house in multiple occupation (HMO) if:

 If your property is not on the register and you think it should be licensed, contact the Private Sector Housing Team for further advice.

 It is a criminal offence to manage or control a HMO that should be licensed but is not.
-The council will provide the landlord with an opportunity to apply for a licence before considering prosecution.
-If a landlord is convicted of not licensing the property the fine can be up to £20,000.
-In addition, the landlord may have to pay back all the rent received during the time the property was not licensed (up to a maximum of 12 months).
+The council will provide the landlord with an opportunity to apply for a licence before considering issuing a civil penalty or prosecution and applying for a rent repayment order.

 All HMOs have to managed in accordance with The Management of Houses in Multiple Occupation Regulations 2006, irrespective of whether they need to be licensed.
-Failure to comply with these regulations could see the landlord fined up to £5,000.
+Failure to comply with these regulations could see the landlord issued with a civil penalty or prosecuted.

-Contact us to assess if a licence is required.
+Contact us to find out if a licence is required.

 If you know the property needs a licence or your current licence is due for renewal, you can download a HMO Licence Application Form (PDF 41.7kb) and submit it along with the required fee of £350.